-For latency-sensitive applications that cannot afford a long pause, DABA (Tangwongsan et al. 2017) ensures that every SWAG operation takes O(1) time in the worst-case, not just on average.
+For latency-sensitive applications, the aggregation algorithm cannot afford a long pause.
+DABA (Tangwongsan et al. 2017) ensures that every SWAG operation takes O(1)time in the worst-case, not just on average.
 This is accomplished by extending Okasaki's functional queue (Okasaki 1995) and removing dependencies on lazy evaluation and automatic garbage collection.
-Two-Stacks Lite and DABA Lite streamline Two-Stacks and DABA, respectively, to use half as much space and speed up their execution time (Tangwongsan et al. 2021).
+FlatFIT (Shein et al. 2017) is another algorithm that achieves O(1)time although in the amortized sense.
+This is accomplished by storing pre-aggregated values in a tree-like index structure that promotes reuse, reminiscent of path compression in the union-find data structure.